robotnic/angular-xmpp-services/README.md

     //Here is the angular magic.
     //If the model has changed and needs rerender,
-    //the factory will trigger the digest process by send a notification
+    //the factory will trigger the digest cycle by send a notification
     $scope.xmpp.watch().then(function(data){
-        console.log("end - should never be reached");
+        console.log("disconnect - you have to login again");
     },function(error){
         console.log(error);
     },function(notification){